MarceloBxD/IGMA/README.md

 ![RegisterRoute](https://raw.githubusercontent.com/MarceloBxD/IGMA/master/src/images/MainRequests%20-%20Register.png?token=GHSAT0AAAAAAB5KLEV6PCCXUEUPIM6EX4M6Y7MFI6Q)

-> I used a condition to see if the cpf was sent with or without the dots and hyphens, and if it was without, use the substring to put them correctly
+> I used a condition that, if the cpf was sent without the dots and hyphens, use the substring to put them correctly

 ![FinalRegister](https://raw.githubusercontent.com/MarceloBxD/IGMA/master/src/images/finalRegister.png?token=GHSAT0AAAAAAB5KLEV6DKMZ5JT7G6UUHAU2Y7MFYDA)

 > After that, the route to register a user was created.
-If all values were not passed as expected, it returns a "Missing data" error
+If all values don’t pass as expected, it returns a "Missing data" error

 > It was created the routes to get all users and get users based on his/her CPF